slic3r/Slic3r-Manual/src/advanced/modifier-mesh.md

 ![image](images/modifier-mesh/slic3r-create-modifier.png)

 There are four different volumes available:
 * Slab defines a rectangular prism with the X and Y size fixed to the size of the model being modified, with the height in Z being user-configurable.
 It is the easiest to work with and position.
-* Box is another rectangular prism that you have control over all three dimensions.
+* Box is another rectangular prism that gives you control over all three dimensions.
 * Cylinder gives you control over the radius of a circle and the height.
 * Sphere has one attribute: the radius of the sphere.